DevOps in banking

-The financial sector operates at a unique pace where security, stability, and regulatory compliance are crucial for maintaining customer trust and financial integrity.
+The financial sector operates at a unique pace where robust security measures, stability, and regulatory compliance are crucial for maintaining customer trust and financial integrity.
 Given this focus, some may question whether DevOps, known for its emphasis on agility and quick changes, aligns well with these priorities.
 Well, with its emphasis on collaboration and automation, DevOps offers immense potential for banks.

 What is DevOps?